The Foundation for a Meaningful Life

 • Program Overview

-Most English Language Program students will begin in grade seven or eight, with the goal of joining Fay’s mainstream classes in ninth grade as preparation for secondary school.
-The ELP program is composed of three courses: Literature and Composition, a reading/writing course, American History, a history course focused on the perspective of Indigenous Peoples, and Inquiry and Analysis, a research/study skills course.
+Most English Language Program students begin in grade seven or eight, with the goal of joining Fay’s mainstream classes in ninth grade as preparation for secondary school.
+The ELP is composed of three courses: Literature and Composition, a reading, writing, and discussion course; American History, a history course focused on the struggles and triumphs of the earliest years of the American project; and Inquiry and Analysis, a research-based non-fiction and philosophy course.
+Since mastery of English comes from learning key cultural and social contexts, the ELP also features robust outside-the-classroom experiential learning on the American and Western cultural experience.
 ELP students take all other courses—which include math, science, art, music, Creators, and wellness—with their mainstream classmates.

 • Immersion and Community

-Students enrolling in Fay’s English Language Program are full and integral members of the Upper School community, which is composed of 275 day and boarding students from more than 45 local towns, 15 American states, and 20 countries.
-Students have numerous opportunities throughout the school day and on weekends to participate in engaging, immersive activities that foster friendships and new interests.
+Students enrolling in Fay’s English Language Program are full and integral members of the Upper School community, which is composed of 275 day and boarding students from more than 50 local towns, 13 American states, and over 25 countries.
+Students have opportunities throughout the school day and on weekends to participate in engaging, immersive activities that foster friendships and new interests.
 Students play a team sport each season, choose music and art electives, participate in after-school activities, compete in our color team competitions, share dorm rooms, and enjoy meals and social events with students from around the world.
-By using English continuously in meaningful contexts, students move closer to proficiency and fluency at a faster rate.
+By using English continuously in meaningful contexts, students achieve proficiency and fluency at a faster rate.

 • Structure and Support